-According to The National Association of Education for Young Children (NAYEC), play and learning go hand in hand, benefitting your baby’s social, physical, and cognitive development.
-Working play into each day is important for your baby, but that doesn’t mean it has to be structured or stressful to make a lasting impact.
+Play and learning go hand in hand, according to The National Association of Education for Young Children.
+Working play into each day benefits your baby’s social, physical, and cognitive development, but that doesn’t mean it must be structured or stressful to have a lasting effect.

 We’ve collected our favorite simple activities to help you plan less and play more throughout your baby’s first year.
 Each of these easy activities offers rich developmental benefits with little to no prep.

 The American Academy of Pediatrics recommends tummy time for full-term babies starting in their first week, but tummy time can be stressful if your baby doesn’t love it.
-Here are some ways to take tummy time off the floor and make it more enjoyable for you both.
+Try these ways to take tummy time off the floor and make it more enjoyable for you both.

 As your baby starts to uncurl from their womb-like position, you may notice they want to push up against anything within foot’s reach.
 This super simple strengthening activity helps them build their leg and foot muscles.

-Taking your baby on a tour of their home exposes them to rich experiences with real life objects and situations, enabling language synapses to form.
-The best part: zero prep and no toys required 😉
+Taking your baby on a tour of their home exposes them to rich experiences with everyday objects and situations, enabling language synapses to form in their brain.
+The best part: zero prep required 😉

 Kicking builds the muscles your baby needs for rolling.
 It also gives them an immediate response to their movements, setting up an exciting feedback loop.
 Try these four ways to get your baby kicking and learning about cause and effect.